About Us

 Island of Hope

-Located in the Virudhunagar district, Island of Hope is an orphanage established in 2006 in response to the tsunami caused by the 9.1 Indian Ocean earthquake that struck Tamil Nadu in 2004.
+Located in the Virudhunagar district, Island of Hope is a children’s home established in 2006 in response to the tsunami caused by the 9.1 Indian Ocean earthquake that struck Tamil Nadu in 2004.

-Born from a deep need for safety and care, it welcomes girls and young women who are orphaned, semi-orphaned, or come from families unable or unwilling to look after them.
-Here, they find a safe home, regular meals, medical care and the opportunity to attend school and work toward a brighter future.
+Born from a deep need for safety and care, it welcomes girls and young women who have lost one or both parents, or who come from families unable to look after them.
+Here, they find a safe home, regular meals, medical care and the opportunity to attend school and work towards a brighter future.

 Ave Maria Matriculation